Reno Water Quality at a Glance

 Arsenic

-Current Levels: Average of 3.2 ppb in TMWA’s system, well below the EPA standard of 10 ppb EPA Limit: Maximum Contaminant Level of 10 ppb
+Current Levels: Highest reported level of 13.9 ppb in 2021, system average of 8.8 ppb.
+While meeting EPA standard of 10 ppb through averaging, this exceeds the health guideline of 0 ppb.
+EPA Limit: Maximum Contaminant Level of 10 ppb

 Please read – our information